English Idioms and Idiomatic Expressions

 - be-all and end-all

-- To say that something is not the be-all and end-all
+- To say that something is the be-all and end-all

-means that it is not what matters most or what is most essential.
+means that it is the ultimate or most important thing,

-- To say that something is not the be-all and end-all
+- To say that something is the be-all and end-all

-means that it is not what matters most or what is most essential.
+means that it is the ultimate or most important thing,

 - be that as it may